 Known as “Queen of the curve”, Zaha Hadid is one of the most experimental architects of the 21st century.
 Above all, she’s the first woman to receive the Pritzker Architecture Prize.
 Her broad range of design includes the London Aquatics Center, the Broad Art Museum in the US, and Galaxy SOHO in China.

-Modern and contemporary interior design have many similarities but also key differences that make them easy to tell apart.
-Here are their traits that overlap and differ.
+When comparing modern vs contemporary interior design, you’ll see they have many similarities but also key differences that make them easy to tell apart.
+So, here are their traits that overlap and differ.

 Because modernism greatly influenced contemporary design, interiors from the two centuries have a few elements in common.
 These include: